broninx/rsc_iota_imp/contracts/htlc/README.md

 ## Implementation differences

-The HTCL implementation retains the same discrepancies identified in the previous implementations.
+The HTCL implementation retains the same discrepancies with other diales identified in the previous implementations.